DimitarChristoff/epik/README.md

 the epik adapter (the rivets default PJSO one is `.` and it can still be used)

 The full spectrum of Rivets.js API will work as expected.

+### bindRivets

+Sugar that passes an object to be bound to `this.element`.
+Optionally, you can pass a different element as the first argument.
+Creates a `boundRivets` property on the object, containing reference to the current rivet context instance

+### unbindRivets

+Used as a destructor to unbind existing events from `this.boundRivets`

+### syncRivets

+A method that calls `rivets.sync()` to force manual processing, like `$digest`